In this article:

 Switching and Managing Workspaces, Cost Centers and Organizations

 You can use the Context Switcher in the top of the screen to access different Workspaces, Cost Centers and Organizations to which you have access.

 This allows you to filter and search for the right scope to the work you need to do.
 The Instances, Boxes and Providers available to you will change to reflect the selected scope.
 For example, if you select a Cost Center, you can see all Instances, Boxes and Providers that are in Workspaces belonging to that Cost Center.

 Context Switcher - Cost Center View

 Workspace Switcher - Favorites view

-The switcher also offer the option to create Workspaces and Cost Centers.
+The Context Switcher also offer the option to create Workspaces and Cost Centers.

 Create Workspace flow

 Create workspace flow will ask users to select the Cost Center the workspace belongs to.
 Once created, the Cost Center cannot be changed.